The historic Cannery Row is bustling with restaurants, gift shops and a world class aquarium.

 Step inside the Old Monterey Canning Company built in 1918, for a small selection of shops and coffee.

-This overpass leads to The Clemente Monterey, a luxury hotel.
+This overpass leads to The Clement Monterey, a luxury hotel.

 8. Pacific Biological Laboratories (from Steinbeck's book).